semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

-On Semaphore, you can choose which GitHub events should trigger the workflow.
+On Semaphore, you can choose which GitHub events should trigger new workflows.
 In project settings, you can choose one or more triggers.

 There are four triggers to choose between: *branches*, *tags*, *pull requests*, and *forked pull requests*.